anezkaklust/garsoft/README.md

 mrbslp
 ```

 The COMPILER variable above is a UPS qualifier indicating which version of which compiler to use.
-The head of develop has been upgraded to art v3_06_03, which uses a compiler qualifier "e20" corresponds to GCC v9.3.0: https://cdcvs.fnal.gov/redmine/projects/cet-is-public/wiki/AboutQualifiers
+The head of develop has been upgraded to art v3_09_03, which uses a compiler qualifier "e20", which corresponds to GCC v9.3.0: https://cdcvs.fnal.gov/redmine/projects/cet-is-public/wiki/AboutQualifiers

 The BUILDTYPE variable above is either "prof" or "debug".
 Both kinds of builds include debug symbols, but "prof" turns on optimization, which can make using a debugger more challenging, but will make the code run faster.